swiggy-2022-bootcamp/batch-2/naren/MySqlProject/README.md

     npm install cors
     npm install body-parser
 5) Follow the steps mentioned Data Sources section to create the tables in the databases.
-6) On the terminal in the MySQLProject folder, type node server.js
+6) On the terminal in the MySQLProject folder, run node server.js
 7) Install POSTMAN if you haven't
 8) Make the requests on POSTMAN.
 Please refer to the TestCases.txt for example requests.